 Review of River Crossing Club

 Wow, this is truly a hidden gem in the Texas Hill Country in Spring Branch!
-It's a great layout, excellent greens, fun yet demanding, scenic, and in excellent condition - plus country friendly service and affordable rates - it's hard to beat all of that.
-Their website sums it up well - "Always considered one of the best maintained courses in this part of Texas, River Crossing Club is also known for being one of the most playable courses.
-It's a perfect balance of challenge and forgiveness that provides one enjoyable round after another.
+It's a great layout, excellent greens, fun yet demanding, scenic, and in excellent condition - plus country friendly service - it's hard to beat all of that.
+Their website sums it up well - "Always considered one of the best-maintained courses in this part of Texas, River Crossing Club is also known for being one of the most playable courses.
+It's a perfect balance of challenge and forgiveness that provides one enjoyable round after another."

-River Crossing Club made our list of the Best Texas Public Courses and it also received a number of other accolades, some of which include:
+River Crossing Club has received a number of other accolades over the years, some of which include:

 Here are some of the reasons why we love this course which offers some of everything that makes golf fun, challenging, frustrating, and expensive (I lost three balls!):